 “With my husband passing away so many details needed to be taken care of.
-The attorneys have always taken their time with us when I didn’t understand the paperwork and explained everything in a language that I could understand.”~ Gurtie
+The attorneys have always taken their time with us when I didn’t understand the paperwork and explained everything in a language that I could understand.”

 How Do I Choose the Best Asbestos Lawyer?

-Choosing the best attorney to represent you is an important decision that will affect how your case ultimately turns out.
-Never rush to choose an attorney, especially in cases such as an asbestos lawsuit.
+Choosing the best attorney to represent you is an important decision that will affect the outcome of your case.
+Take care to choose an individual or a legal team that has the expertise you need and has your best interests in mind.
 There are several things to look for when choosing a lawyer that’s right for you, including:

 Reputable, experienced asbestos attorneys should have a proven track record of past successful asbestos cases.
-A proven track record should include recently-won cases (within the past five years), large settlement amounts or verdicts won.
+A proven track record should include recently-won cases (within the past five years), large settlement amounts, and verdicts won.

 Experience with Asbestos Trust Funds

-A contingency-based payment plan consists of paying no money until you’re case is won.
+A contingency-based payment plan consists of paying no money until your case is won.
 When you win your case, your attorney’s fees will come out of your final compensation.
-It’s important to retain a lawyer who offers fees on contingency basis as it shows that the law has the financial resources available to work on your case.
+It’s important to retain a lawyer who offers fees on a contingency basis as it shows that the law firm has the financial resources available to work on your case.